alext234/qtshark/README.md

 to build and run tests:

-make sure googletest is build:
+make sure googletest is built first:

 - cd googletest
 - mkdir build